 These races would ultimately help to establish the world dominance of the British motorcycle manufacturing industry.

 But a century, in terms of the overall history of the Isle of Man, is a mere scratch on the surface.
 And those that now tour the full 37.73 mile island circuit at average speeds approaching 130mph perhaps need to slow down a little to more fully appreciate the sights and history of the home of what is said to be the oldest continuous parliament in the world.

 Located in the middle of the Irish Sea, almost equidistant between England, Scotland, Wales and Ireland, the Isle of Man is a unique self-governing kingdom – a Crown dependency that belongs to neither the UK nor the European Union.
 The 33-mile long island boasts its own parliament (known as Tynwald), laws, traditions and culture.

-The Isle of Man became an island around 85,000 years ago, when melting glaciers caused sea levels to rise cutting off Mesolithic Britain from mainland Europe.
-The first human occupation arrived on the island as the ice-age retreated some 10,000 years ago.
+The Isle of Man became an island around 8,000 BC, when melting glaciers caused sea levels to rise cutting off Mesolithic Britain from mainland Europe.
+The first human occupation arrived on the island as the ice-age retreated sometime before 6500 BC.

 Strategically located as it is in the middle of the Irish Sea, the Isle of Man has inevitably attracted the attention of many welcome traders and other not so welcome raiders.

 Early in its history the first Celtic tribes arrived and began to inhabit the island; it is likely that these immigrants arrived from Ireland, as the current Manx Gaelic language so closely resembles Irish Gaelic.
-The island’s name derives from Manannán, the Celtic god of the sea.
+The island’s name derives from Manannán, a Celtic sea god.

 The island’s conversion to Christianity in the fifth century is generally attributed to St Maughold, an Irish missionary with a very colourful past.